textX/textX/examples/json/README.md

 # JSON example

-textX grammar is given in json.tx.
+JSON grammar is given in `json.tx`.
 It is a simplified version.
 Numbers and strings are parser by textX builtin rules.

 All examples are taken from [json.org example page](http://json.org/example.html).

-Visualization files are created using textx command line tool and GraphViz dot tool.
+Visualization files are created using `textx` command line tool and GraphViz dot tool.

 For example: